 Age and Hormones

 Aging can also contribute to your development of snoring.
-In particular, hormonal changes that impact the way the body functions.
-When they are younger, women are much less likely than men to snore, but after menopause women are just as likely as men to be snorers.
+In particular, hormonal changes impact the way the body functions.
+When they are younger, women are much less likely than men to snore, but after menopause women are just as likely as men to become snorers.

 It’s not clear whether hormonal therapy will improve a woman’s snoring.

-If you’re unhappy now that you’re a snorer?
-The good news is that you don’t have to stay a snorer.
+If you’re unhappy now that you’re a snorer, the good news is that there are options to help reduce or prevent your snoring.
 We offer effective snoring treatment in Omaha so that you can resolve your snoring quickly.
 We can also evaluate your snoring to learn whether it’s just snoring or if it’s a more serious related condition called sleep apnea.